-Kyle Lambelet is managing editor of the Political Theology Network’s website and is now Assistant Professor in the Practice of Theology and Ethics at Emory University’s Candler School of Theology.
+Kyle Lambelet was formerly the managing editor of the Political Theology Network’s website and is now Assistant Professor in the Practice of Theology and Ethics at Emory University’s Candler School of Theology.
 He teaches and researches at the intersection of political theology, religious ethics, and social change.
 His first book titled ¡Presente!
 Nonviolent Politics and the Resurrection of the Dead (Georgetown University Press, 2019) explores the moral and political dimensions of nonviolent struggle through an extended case study of the movement to close the School of the Americas.
 His current research explores the apocalyptic dimensions of talk about climate change, and how apocalyptic political theologies can offer resources for pastoral and political engagement in the midst of endings.
 His research has been published in the Journal of Religious Ethics, Political Theology, Social Analysis, and the Journal of Anglican Studies.

 In a post published on Friday, I discussed a recently established group, the Tradinistas, who seek to wed a traditional Catholicism with socialism.
 In that post, I began an assessment of the Tradinistas’ attempt at a Catholic socialism to date, which I will continue in this post.